 If you are still having problems comprehending the STAR Method, check out our sample question by clicking here.

-By using the STAR Method, your thinking process will be more concise, quickly driving to your point, allow your interviewer to tap into your psyche and prove that you can properly relay your thoughts to them.
+By using the STAR Method, your thinking process will be more concise, quickly driven to the point, allow your interviewer to tap into your psyche and prove that you can properly relay your thoughts to them.

 You may still be questioning how to answer this question.
 Here are a few tips for how to respond if you are …

 WRONG: ‘Whenever something goes haywire, I lose it.
 I take everything too personally, but with the help of my psychologist and drugs, everything gets fuzzy and I don’t care anymore.’

 RIGHT: ‘Sometimes I become emotional during work hours.
-This flustered not only me but also my coworkers.
-However, since then, I have discovered my emotions can be turned into a great resource of productivity that I can use.
-Thus, instead of taking my sensitivity out on my coworkers, I am able to focus it on my actual work and productivity.’
+This flustered not only me, but also my coworkers.
+However, since then, I have discovered my emotions can be turned into a great resource of productivity.
+Thus, instead of taking my sensitivity out on my coworkers, I am able to channel it towards my actual work.’

-Your response tells your interviewer that you quickly channel your weakness to make a strength and are likely to do the same in future situations.
+Your response tells your interviewer that you try to change your weakness to a strength and are likely to do the same in future situations.

 An answer such as this shows that you are a schedule and organised individual.
 Your interviewer will likely appreciate this and grant you brownie points in the long run.

 WRONG: ‘I have problems focusing.
 Especially with coworkers who constantly talk to me.
 I know, I’m super popular at work, but I’m not there to socialise, I’m there to work, you know?
 So, I Googled a few tips and found a great video on how to properly duct tape coworkers to walls.
 It works great, I can work all the time now!’

 RIGHT: ‘Sometimes I have problems focusing and am distracted frequently.
 I find that if I put earbuds in my ears and listen to music then I can easily drown out the commotion around me and pay attention to work.’

-By responding this way, your interviewer can see how you think through a situation and use even simplistic means to solve a wrong.
+By responding this way, your interviewer can see how you think through a situation and use even simplistic means to solve a problem.